Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Depth Adapter (DA)

-Our VD pretraining pipeline (see Fig.~\ref{fig:VDPipeline}) is inspired by previous work in-painting~\cite{inpainting-SSL, ssl-depth-inpainting}, monocular depth estimation~\cite{scale-invariance, Monocular-depth-ssl}, and color-guided depth completion~\cite{DepthCompletion3}.
-We combine these into VD to create a generalized RGBD encoder which can be used for a wide range of unseen downstream tasks, without training an RGBD encoder from scratch or finetuning.
-It leverages existing pretrained RGB encoders to benefit from their generalized feature extraction.
-The extracted color features should be fused into depth embeddings at various states in the depth encoder latent space.
-This leaves the pretrained RGB encoder unscaved and allows the depth encoder to incorporate hierarchical RGB embeddings.
-In addition, the RGBD encoder should be able to handle various input distributions, densities, and related downstream tasks.
-Therefore, we introduce: A) positional depth encoding (PDE) for stable continuous real number embeddings; B) depth randomization to achieve depth distribution invariance; C) random depth completion to achieve depth density invariance; and D) a multi-scale balanced scale-invariant loss to balance the depth completion between reconstruction and prediction throughout the encoder stages.
+Our vanishing depth pretraining pipeline (see Fig.~\ref{fig:DAPipeline}) for depth adapters is inspired by previous work in in-painting~\cite{inpainting-SSL, ssl-depth-inpainting}, monocular depth estimation~\cite{scale-invariance, Monocular-depth-ssl}, color-guided depth completion~\cite{DepthCompletion3, rasim}, and ViT Adapters~\cite{vitadapter} for dense metric depth prediction.
+We combine these into our depth adapter to create a generalized RGBD encoder that can be used for a wide range of unseen downstream tasks, without training an RGBD encoder from scratch or finetuning.
+The depth adapter leverages existing pretrained RGB encoders to benefit from their generalized feature extraction.
+The extracted color features should be fused into depth embeddings at various stages in the depth encoder latent space.
+This leaves the pretrained RGB encoder unspoiled and allows the depth encoder to incorporate hierarchical RGB embeddings.